SabriElk/Portfolio/Assymetric shock in South Africa MU/README.txt

 - Zero Restriction : This file include a data file and the code used to compute zero Restriction estimation as required.
 Each file is designed to compute for each country

-We would like to thanks Professor Romain Houssa for the provided code.
+We would like to thank Professor Romain Houssa for the code and guidance through our analysis provided.

 Group 3.